How to Help Prevent Type 2 Diabetes

 Whilst supplements should not replace a healthy diet, intelligently formulated supplements can most certainly enhance hormone health and overall wellbeing.

-STAIT Supplement for Men and STAIT Supplement for Women contains cinnamon verum and zinc chelate.
+STAIT for Men contains cinnamon verum and zinc chelate.
 Two key ingredients that help with insulin response.

-STAIT Supplement for Men and STAIT Supplement for Women contains a combination of herbs that have been proven in human clinincal trials to assist in the relief of stress, mild anxiety and irritabilty.
+STAIT for Men contains a combination of herbs that have been proven in human clinincal trials to assist in the relief of stress, mild anxiety and irritabilty.

 In a randomised, double-blind, placebo-controlled study*, the intake of affron® (a specific source of Spanish Saffron) for 4 weeks showed signs of improved mood, alleviated stress or tension related anxieties and associated fatigue.